muindetuva/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups - Displays all the groups the current user is part of.
 3-new_owner - Changes owner of file hello.
 4-empty - Creates empty file called hello.
+5-execute - Adds execute permission for the owner of hello.